SergeyPirogov/test-case-as-code/README.md

 ## Configuration
 You must provide your TestRail credentials.
 In order to do that please open `test-rail/src/main/resources/config.properties` and fill in necessary properties.
+It's required to configure the plugin settings as well: `Preferences -> Tools -> TestRail exporter plugin`